MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 Users can type combinations of keys, and IMEs will generate a character or a list of candidate characters that match the set of keystrokes.

-Power Automate Desktop supports the use of IMEs during the flow recording procedure.
+Power Automate supports the use of IMEs during the flow recording procedure.
 To populate a text field using an IME:

 1. Right-click on the text field and select **Add text with IME** on the displayed menu.